Author: David B. Weisenfeld, XpertHR Editor

 The employer will have to give this notification in any pre-adverse action notification that stems from the results of a background check.
 It also must provide this notification before obtaining a background check if the report includes information stemming from personal interviews conducted by a consumer reporting agency.

 These regulations are a byproduct of the CFPB taking control of overseeing the Fair Credit Reporting Act from the FTC.
-A copy of the new Summary of Rights form that employers must begin using on or before January 1 can be found on the CFPB's website.
+Employers must begin using the new Summary of Rights form on or before January 1.